 When you agree to work with a customer, you agree to work on it until their deliverables are complete, and they are sufficiently confident that the final product is of high quality.

-- You respond promptly to customer communications
+- You respond promptly to customer communications and keep them in the loop

-We understand that you have other priorities outside of StuDev.
-However, we do ask that you be respectful of our customers' time and trust in us to get the job done and respond to customers as soon as you can.
+Be respectful of our customers' time and trust in us to get the job done and respond to customers as soon as you can.

 Even if you are unable to provide a complete response, a simple acknowledgement that you have read their message is sufficient to maintain a consistent line of communication.

-Earlier is better of course, but don’t take more than 24 hours to respond unless you have a very good reason to do so (if that happens, please explain to them why it happened).
+Earlier is better of course, but don’t take more than 24 hours to respond unless you have a very good reason to do so (if that happens, explain to them why it happened).

 It may not be as ideal communication-wise, but at least you are properly setting expectations around your communication with them.